 What challenge do you face in making time for friendship?
 How have you overcome that challenge?
 I’d love to hear what’s on your heart today.

-Friend, I can’t write about friends and not tell you how very grateful I am that you choose to visit Ginger’s Corner.
+Friend, I can’t write about friends and not tell you how very grateful I am that you choose to visit my online home.
 Your friendship means the world to me.
 Thanks for reading!